ZeusLN/zeus-docs/docs/about-zeus.md

 - Partially-signed-bitcoin-transaction (PSBT) Support
 - PayJoin

-## Who is Zeus for?
+## Who is ZEUS for?

-In order to be able to use Zeus, is required to have a running Lightning node.
+In order to be able to use ZEUS, is required to have a running Lightning node.
 Nevertheless it can be used without your own node, if you configure it to use lndhub accounts from other nodes (LNbits, Alby, various lndhub servers).

-Currently Zeus is for people running [Lightning Network Daemon (LND)](https://lightning.engineering/), [Eclair](https://acinq.co/) or [Core Lightning](https://blockstream.com/lightning/) lightning nodes.
+Currently ZEUS is for people running [Lightning Network Daemon (LND)](https://lightning.engineering/), [Eclair](https://acinq.co/) or [Core Lightning](https://blockstream.com/lightning/) lightning nodes.

-Merchants using [BTCPay](https://btcpayserver.org/) or [LNBits](https://lnbits.com/) or [Alby](https://getalby.com) can also connect to, use, and manage their nodes from Zeus.
-Users of [LNDHub](https://bluewallet.io/lndhub/) and [Nayuta Core](https://nayuta.co/core/) can also connect to and use Zeus.
+Merchants using [BTCPay](https://btcpayserver.org/) or [LNBits](https://lnbits.com/) or [Alby](https://getalby.com) can also connect to, use, and manage their nodes from ZEUS.
+Users of [LNDHub](https://bluewallet.io/lndhub/) and [Nayuta Core](https://nayuta.co/core/) can also connect to and use ZEUS.

-Starting in v0.8, Zeus will start catering to average users who just want a simple way to make fast, cheap bitcoin payments from their mobile device by having a built-in mobile Lightning node with an integrated [lightning service provider (LSP)](lsp/intro).
+Starting in v0.8, ZEUS will start catering to average users who just want a simple way to make fast, cheap bitcoin payments from their mobile device by having a built-in mobile Lightning node with an integrated [lightning service provider (LSP)](lsp/intro).

 ## Supporters

 To see our supporters, or become one yourself, check out our about page on our [official website](https://zeusln.app/about).
-You can also contribute and support to Zeus in [many other ways](/contribute/how-you-can-contribute).
+You can also contribute and support to ZEUS in [many other ways](/contribute/how-you-can-contribute).